cvwc-devops/knowledge-base/docs/MongoDBwhy.md

 MongoDB is typically a better technical fit than PostgreSQL when data is semi-structured, rapidly changing, or distributed at scale.
 PostgreSQL remains superior where relational integrity, complex querying, and transactional guarantees are the main requirements.

+---

+## MongoDB grows, the biggest design concern is this:
+**early modeling choices get expensive later**

+### 1. Bad shard key choice

+Once data volume gets large, shard key design becomes one of the most important decisions.
+MongoDB’s own docs warn that shard key choice directly affects performance, efficiency, and scalability.
+A poor key can create uneven data distribution, hotspot writes, and hard-to-fix scaling bottlenecks.

+Watch for:
+- monotonically increasing keys causing write concentration
+- low-cardinality keys causing uneven distribution
+- shard keys that do not match real query patterns
+- frequent scatter-gather queries across shards

+> In practice, this is often the number one scale risk.

+### 2. Bloated documents

+MongoDB works best when data that is accessed together is stored together.
+But teams often overdo this and create very large documents with fields that are not usually read together.
+MongoDB calls this a design anti-pattern because it increases RAM and bandwidth usage, and hurts the working set fit in memory.

+Watch for:
+- giant profile documents
+- documents that keep accumulating history
+- embedding too much rarely used data
+- documents approaching the BSON document size limit

+> The design rule is:
+> embed with intent, not by default.

+### 3. Unbounded arrays

+A common MongoDB mistake is storing ever-growing arrays inside one document, such as:
+- activity history
+- events
+- comments
+- audit trails

+This creates document growth, update overhead, and read inefficiency.
+MongoDB highlights “massive arrays” as an anti-pattern related to schema design concerns at scale.

+> Better pattern:
+> - keep summary data in the main document
+> - move growing child records into separate collections

+### 4. Working set no longer fits in RAM

+MongoDB performs best when the active working set — frequently accessed data plus indexes — fits in memory.
+As the dataset and indexes grow, performance can fall sharply once the working set spills to disk.
+MongoDB’s documentation and performance guidance both emphasize this.

+Watch for:
+- index growth faster than expected
+- latency rising as data volume grows
+- queries that were fast in test becoming slow in production

+> This is why MongoDB capacity planning is usually more about RAM and index discipline than raw storage.

+### 5. Too many indexes

+Indexes help reads, but every index adds storage, memory pressure, and write cost.
+MongoDB’s data-model guidance explicitly says to consider indexes as part of schema design, and performance tuning notes point to poor indexing as a common source of locking and performance issues.

+Watch for:
+- indexing every field “just in case”
+- overlapping indexes
+- indexes that do not match actual query shapes
+- write-heavy systems slowed down by index maintenance

+> As the system grows, bad index hygiene becomes expensive.

+### 6. Flexible schema drifting out of control

+MongoDB’s flexible schema is a strength, but at scale it can become a liability if teams allow too many document variations.
+MongoDB notes that documents in a collection do not need the same fields or field types.
+That flexibility is useful, but without guardrails it leads to inconsistent data, fragile queries, and operational complexity.

+Watch for:
+- the same logical field stored under different names
+- inconsistent field types
+- multiple schema versions mixed without versioning
+- application logic full of null checks and exceptions

+> The risk is not that MongoDB is schema-less.
+> The risk is that the application becomes schema-chaotic.

+### 7. Data lifecycle not planned early

+MongoDB’s best-practices guidance says data lifecycle management should be part of data modeling.
+As collections grow, old data, cold data, and audit data can become a major cost and performance problem if retention, archival, and deletion were not designed up front.

+Watch for:
+- no archive strategy
+- no TTL or retention rules where appropriate
+- mixing hot and cold data in the same collections
+- ever-growing operational collections

+> Growth problems are often really retention problems in disguise.

+### 8. Backup, restore, and operational blast radius

+As database size increases, backup and restore become slower, heavier, and more operationally risky.
+MongoDB’s backup guidance says that for best practice, replica sets should be kept to 2 TB or less of uncompressed data, and larger deployments should be sharded with each shard kept to 2 TB or less.
+It also notes that backup and restore can consume large CPU, memory, storage, and network bandwidth.

+Watch for:
+- restore times no longer meeting recovery targets
+- backups impacting production performance
+- very large replica sets becoming hard to operate safely

+> This is a major executive concern because size directly affects recovery posture.

+### 9. Write contention on hot documents

+MongoDB uses WiredTiger, which employs optimistic concurrency control and may retry operations on write conflict.
+At scale, heavily updated “hot” documents or concentrated write patterns can create contention and retries.

+Watch for:
+- counters updated constantly in one document
+- popular tenant records becoming hotspots
+- queue-like workloads stored in a single document or narrow key range

+> This is often a hidden issue until throughput climbs.

+### 10. Special collection limitations

+For specialized workloads like time series, MongoDB has explicit design limits.
+For example, MongoDB warns against using only the time field as a shard key because it can route writes into a single chunk, and time series collections have feature limitations around transactions and sharding behavior.

+Watch for:
+- assuming every collection type scales the same way
+- choosing shard keys that match insert order instead of access patterns
+- not checking workload-specific limitations

+### Executive takeaway

+As MongoDB grows, the core design concerns are: shard key quality, document size, array growth, index sprawl, memory fit, schema discipline, and operational recovery.
+These are not small tuning issues.
+They are architectural decisions that determine whether MongoDB remains fast and manageable at scale.

+### Technical takeaway

+The safest MongoDB designs at scale usually follow these rules:
+- choose shard keys from real access patterns
+- keep documents focused and bounded
+- avoid unbounded arrays
+- be strict about schema conventions
+- control index count
+- separate hot, cold, and historical data
+- plan backup and restore before size makes it painful

+> A good MongoDB design can scale very well.
+> A casual one can become operationally expensive very quickly.

+---

+## Top 10 MongoDB Scale Risks

+**1. Poor shard key choice**
+Causes uneven data distribution, hot shards, and slow scale-out.

+**2. Oversized documents**
+Large documents waste memory, increase I/O, and slow reads and writes.

+**3. Unbounded arrays**
+Ever-growing arrays can make updates expensive and documents hard to manage.

+**4. Index sprawl**
+Too many indexes increase RAM use, storage use, and write overhead.

+**5. Working set exceeds RAM**
+When active data and indexes no longer fit in memory, latency rises fast.

+**6. Schema drift**
+Flexible schema can turn into inconsistent field names, types, and document shapes.

+**7. Hotspot writes**
+Heavy writes to the same document or shard create contention and throttle throughput.

+**8. Poor lifecycle management**
+Keeping hot, cold, and historical data together drives cost and hurts performance.

+**9. Backup and restore pain**
+Large clusters increase backup load and can make restore times unacceptable.

+**10. Special workload limitations ignored**
+Time series, high-ingest, and distributed workloads need design choices that match MongoDB’s actual limits.

+**Executive version**

+MongoDB can scale well, but only if growth is designed for early.
+The main risks are poor sharding, uncontrolled document growth, too many indexes, inconsistent schema, and weak data lifecycle planning.
+If these are not managed, performance, cost, and recovery risk all rise as the platform expands.

+**Technical version**

+The main architectural concerns at scale are shard key selection, bounded document design, array control, index discipline, working-set memory fit, schema governance, and recovery planning.
+Most MongoDB growth failures are not caused by raw data size alone.
+They come from design patterns that looked simple early on but break under production scale.

+---